 When should you use the Agile method?

-1-Projects which involve research and discovery.
+1-Projects that involve research and discovery.

-2-Projects which the requirements have a high probability of change at any time during the project life cycle.
+2-Projects in which the requirements have a high probability of change at any time during the project life cycle.

 3-Small teams with a high degree of competence in the area of expertise.
 Agile does not scale well when the team gets too big.

 5-Small to medium projects.

 Agile project management Books

 There are many good books on project management in circulation today.
 We have listed a few of our favorites here: